Command Line in EK9

 General

--V This just shows the version number of the compiler itself.
+-V Shows the version number of the compiler itself.

 -h A general help message for all the options available.